HAPPY NEW YEAR to everyone

 Genesis of The Nice –

 Then I opened The Nice booking agency, obtaining residencies at The Speakeasy Club and The Marquee Club in London.
-One night at The Marquee Club we were given a special guest spot with The Jimi Hendrix Experience because we had been going down so well and we went on to play the best we ever played.
-Jimi was standing at the side of the stage as we came off as the crowd roared for more he told me how good he thought it was would we like to be on his UK tour.
+I had contact with the management at those clubs having played there with The Attack.
+One night at The Marquee Club we were given a special guest spot with The Jimi Hendrix Experience because we were going down so well.
+We went on and played the best we ever had.
+As we came off with the crowd roaring for more (unusual for a Marquee support group) Jimi was standing at the side of the stage he had been watching us.
+He stopped me and told me how nice he thought it was would we like to be on his UK tour?

 Here's something you might like to know I helped name Yes.
 When I was touring with The Attack before I formed The Nice I first met Jon, Chris, Bill, Tony and Pete when they were called Syn a couple of times in a Birmingham late night Indian restaurant we found open after shows.
 I re-met them all again one night at the Speakeasy Club in London about a year later, just when The Nice had broken The Marquee box office record that was originally held by The Who!
 I asked them how they were doing and Jon told me they were looking for new gigs and audiences.
 I told him a name like Syn might not gel with audiences, as the description was on the dark side and not attractive.
 Jon agreed, yes.
 Then we both said, "Yes" at the same time.
 We both laughed because that was it!
 Be Yes I said and I will give you a support spot at the Marquee next time we play there.
 Everything changed for them as Atlantic Records soon signed them up after seeing them play to The Nice audience.
 Funny, that's how they made it.